Address: 46 Plaza Way, Clayton, GA, 30525

 Learn to turn an entire chicken into delicious soup!
 Join 2018 Chef Throwdown Winner, Chef Ryne Brown, in the kitchen as he demonstrates fundamental meat and vegetable knife skills.
 Together, we will explore the art of making chicken stock or broth.
 Students will then work hands-on to turn our homemade chicken stock into a delicious and simple chicken soup that will help keep us warm and healthy all winter long.

+SOLD OUT!
 February 11, 2019: Junior Chef Afterschool with Chef David Sweeney

 Mr. Potato Head